-The Web site was originally started in Region 3 and has now come under the management of the National Board.
+The website was originally started in Region 3 and has now come under the management of the national board and the ELPNA Communications Committee.
 Each region welcomes input from ELPNA members.
-Check with your regional director who will help enter the desired information on the web site.
+Check with your regional director who will help enter the desired information on the website.

-During the course of development this organization has worked with the ELCA Church wide office and fell under their 501c3 jurisdiction in 2010.
-ELPNA is considered an independent Lutheran organization recognized by church wide in their yearbook every year.
-ELPNA has worked very hard to have a presence at all the church wide gatherings since Minneapolis in 2009.
+During the course of development this organization has worked with the ELCA Churchwide office and came under their 501c3 auspices in 2010.
+ELPNA is considered an independent Lutheran organization recognized by churchwide in their yearbook annually.
+ELPNA has worked very hard to have a presence at many the churchwide gatherings since Minneapolis in 2009.
 The organization sets up an area by the paramedics with lounge chairs and a restful environment.
 Discussion of parish nursing takes place, minor nursing care is provided and prayer is offered to all who enter the area.
-The organization has also been at national WELCA (Women of the ELCA) gatherings, Men in Mission conferences and National Youth Gatherings.
+The organization has also been at national WELCA (Women of the ELCA) triennial gatherings, Men in Mission conferences and National Youth Gatherings.
 ELPNA is present every year at the Westberg Conference.

-Growing a national organization is a huge undertaking.
+Growing a national organization is a significant undertaking.
 ELPNA is an entirely volunteer effort.
 The board welcomes input from all the Lutheran parish nurses across the country.
-The main communication is through the web site and thanks to Phyllis Bruce (Minneapolis) and Mary Jo Halberg (St Paul), and the work of the National Communications Committee, it has continued to expand and grow to meet many needs.
+The main communication is through the website and thanks to Phyllis Bruce (Minneapolis) and the work of the National Communications Committee, it has continued to expand and grow to meet many needs.
 It is hopeful that special events and gatherings of the ELPNA can be live streamed throughout the USA.

 The national ELPNA organization consists of up to three directors from each of the 9 ELCA regions.
 An election is held by the membership every fall.
-An executive board consists of a chairperson, a vice chairperson, a secretary, treasurer, a membership chair and a web site coordinator.
-The board meets monthly by phone via conference call to conduct business.
-Minutes are available on the web site.
-Dues for the organization are $30.
-Out of this fee, $20 goes to the regional account where the member works and $10 goes to the National Treasury.
+The executive board consists of a president, vice president, secretary, and treasurer.
+The board meets monthly via Zoom to conduct business.
+Minutes are available on the website.
+Dues for the organization are $40 for one year, $60 for two years, and $300 for a lifetime membership.
+Out of this fee, 50% of the amount goes to the regional account where the member works or lives and 50% goes to the national treasury.